syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 Dim row As WTableRow = table.Rows(0)

-'Specify the first row as a header row of the table
+'Specifies the first row as a header row of the table

 row.IsHeader = True